grid-line

 And this isn’t just happening in the health space either.

 Hippo Insurance offers select policyholders free smart home kits.
-And it discounts its premiums when the device is activated.
+And premiums may be discounted when the device is activated.

 But even though this may improve underwriting and service, data privacy concerns are still a big issue.

-4. Robotic Process Automation Improve Operations and Pricing
+4. Robotic Process Automation Improves Operations And Pricing

 Because of its data-intensive nature, the insurance industry is ripe with repetitive tasks and labor-intensive operations.